‘Believe Your Eyes’: George Floyd Killer Derek Chauvin Is a Convicted Murderer

 Floyd’s final pleas of “I can’t breathe” became a rallying cry, bringing energy to the Black Lives Matter movement and renewed scrutiny of Black deaths at the hands of police.
 The verdict comes just days after a white police officer in the Minneapolis suburb of Brooklyn Center fatally shot 20-year-old Daunte Wright, a Black man, apparently firing her service weapon by accident instead of a Taser during the traffic stop.
 Wright’s death sparked sometimes violent protests in a city already on edge, with hundreds of residents taking to the streets.

-“We are pleased that the individual who senselessly killed George Floyd in cold blood and for the world to see has been held accountable for his reprehensible actions.
-While nothing can bring George back, we are thankful that a jury of Derek Chauvin’s peers recognized that what he did was criminal,” Jacari Harris, executive director of the George Floyd Memorial Foundation, said in a statement.
+Civil rights attorney Ben Crump, who represents Floyd’s family, celebrated the verdict, saying it sends a “clear message” to law enforcement across the country.

+“Painfully earned justice has arrived for George Floyd’s family and the community here in Minneapolis, but today’s verdict goes far beyond this city and has significant implications for the country and even the world.
+Justice for Black America is justice for all of America,” Crump said in a statement.
+“This case is a turning point in American history for accountability of law enforcement.”

-Ahead of the Chauvin verdict and possible further civil unrest, Minnesota Gov. Tim Waltz declared a peacetime emergency in seven counties in the state.
-Minnesota National Guard soldiers joined local law enforcement in guarding the courthouse, which is surrounded by a chain-link fence and concrete barriers.
+Anticipating potential unrest ahead of the verdict, Minnesota Gov. Tim Waltz had declared a peacetime emergency in seven counties in the state.
+Minnesota National Guard soldiers joined local law enforcement in guarding the courthouse, which was surrounded by a chain-link fence and concrete barriers.

 As the city braced for the verdict, Rep. Maxine Waters (D-CA) over the weekend called for protesters to “get more confrontational” if Chauvin is cleared—which Cahill warned could put a guilty verdict in danger of being tossed on appeal.